rikodot/kardi_notes_app/README.md

 - [ ] change package name when debugging so it does not replace original like add _dev and for google play remove it?
 - [ ] bug: on smaller logical ppi settings custom api and scale put on separate lines or smth
 - [ ] floating action button - right now i use padding 70px to make sure it is not over some text, find a better way
-- [ ] Navigator.push() -> Navigator.pushReplacement() ?? will back button on android still work? (right now we end up with multiple instances over each other - not documented probably) (https://docs.flutter.dev/ui/navigation)
 - [ ] `onPressed: ()` etc can be async e.g. msgs pop ups, might be easier than `.then()` I surely used many times and is not blocking UI
 - [ ] reset notes order button: set all last/next keys to null and first element to null, should force order by creation date
 - [ ] rename package to tech.kardi.notes